lupyuen/lupyuen.github.io/src/mastodon.md

 1.  _Will we accept Regular Users on our Mastodon Server?_

     Probably not?
 We have __Zero Budget for User Moderation__.
-We'll ask folks to register for an account on any Fediverse Server.
+Instead we'll ask NuttX Devs to register for an account on any Fediverse Server.
 The Push Notifications for Failed Builds will work fine with any server.

 1.  _But any Fediverse User can reply to our Mastodon Posts?_

-    Yeah this could be useful!
-We could discuss a specific Failed Build.
-Or hyperlink to the [__NuttX Issue__](https://github.com/apache/nuttx/issues) that someone has created for the Failed Build.
+    Yeah this might be helpful!
+NuttX Devs can discuss a specific Failed Build.
+Or hyperlink to the [__NuttX Issue__](https://github.com/apache/nuttx/issues) that was created for the Failed Build.

 1.  _How will we know when a Failed Build recovers?_

     This gets tricky.
 Should we pester folks with an __Extra Push Notification__ whenever a Failed Build recovers?

-    For Complex Notifications: We might need to integrate [__Prometheus Alertmanager__](https://prometheus.io/docs/alerting/latest/alertmanager/) with Mastodon.
+    For Complex Notifications: We might integrate [__Prometheus Alertmanager__](https://prometheus.io/docs/alerting/latest/alertmanager/) with Mastodon.

 1.  _Suppose I'm interested only in rv-virt:python.
 Can I subscribe to the Specific Alert via Mastodon / Fediverse / ActivityPub?_